costajob/app-servers/README.md

 ##### Considerations
 Rack proves to be a pretty fast HTTP server (at least among scripting languages): it's modular, easy to extend and almost every Ruby Web framework is Rack-compliant.
-The ability to add middlewares easily makes Rack so flexible to make it my first choice in place of heavyweight frameworks (that can be added in a second time).
-JRuby constantly performs slightly better than MRI.
+Rack on JRuby constantly performs slightly better than on MRI.

 ##### Concurrency and parallelism
 Puma delivers concurrency by using native threads.
-Becouse of MRI's GIL, Puma relies on the pre-forking model for parallelism.
+Because of MRI's GIL, Puma relies on the pre-forking model for parallelism.
 Each Puma process/worker consume about 35MB of memory, while their balancing is not consistent (each process CPU usage range from 10% to 100%).
 Once on the JVM Puma is finally able to distribute the workload on the available cores on a single process.
 The downside of JRuby is the memory footprint: more than twice than MRI.